SunitKumar1/MEDIMEND/README.md

 # MEDIMEND

 ## Overview
-**MEDIMEND** is an e-commerce platform dedicated to reselling medicines.
+**MEDIMEND** is an e-commerce platform dedicated to selling medicines.
 The application is built using Spring Boot for the backend, React JS for the frontend, and MySQL for the database.
 The project follows the MVC architecture and includes features such as React routing, Redux for state management, and uses Spring Security along with JSON Web Token (JWT) for authentication.